-Increased regulation and greater reliance on outsourcing has led to a proliferation of TPA reports, from the workhorse SOC 1 reports to Attestation (AT) 101, SOC 2, and Agreed-Upon Procedures (AUP) reports.
-In addition, there are a wide range of industry-specific reports, such as the Compliance Program Examination Report (CPER) and Financial Intermediary Controls and Compliance Assessment Reports (FICCA) for the financial services industry, and the Health Information Trust Alliance (HITRUST) Common Security Framework (CSF) for the health care industry.
-Indications are that in the near future, TPA reports will likely extend to other business-critical areas such as cybersecurity (see "Third-party assurance reporting: Where to next?" on page 5).
+Increased regulation and greater reliance on outsourcing has led to a proliferation of TPA reports, from the workhorse SOC 1 reports to Attestation AT-C Section 205, SOC 2, and agreed-upon procedures (AUP) reports.
+In addition, there are a wide range of industry-specific reports, such as the Compliance Program Examination Report (CPER) and Financial Intermediary Controls and Compliance Assessment Reports (FICCA) for the financial services industry, Cybersecurity Maturity Model Certification (CMMC) for many governmental contractors, and the Health Information Trust Alliance (HITRUST) Common Security Framework (CSF) for the health care industry.
+Indications are that in the near future, TPA reports will likely extend to other business-critical areas such as cybersecurity (see the sidebar, "Third-party assurance reporting: Where to next?").

-OSPs are also often inundated with security questionnaires from individual clients, requests for customer-specific TPA reports, and demands to arrange for burdensome on-site client auditor visits that well-designed TPA reporting programs should address.
+OSPs are also often inundated with security questionnaires from individual clients, requests for customer-specific TPA reports, and demands to arrange for burdensome onsite client auditor visits that well-designed TPA reporting programs should address.
 Combine this with the need for OSPs to meet their own internal compliance requirements (e.g., complying with Sarbanes-Oxley (SOX) or various industry standards), and it's easy to see why they are looking for ways to ease the burden.